Cpl. Virgil Clarence Janes

 Virgil would remain on Formosa from November 8, 1944, until January 14, 1945, when he was sent to Japan on the Melbourne Maru.
 He arrived in Japan on January 29th which was his 25th birthday.

-In Japan, Virgil was held at Sendai #7 which was known as Hanaoka Camp.
+In Japan, Virgil was held at an unknown camp before being sent to Sendai #7, on May 14, 1945.
+The camp was known as Hanaoka Camp.
 The POWs worked in a copper mine owned by the Kajima Corporation.
 One of the worse experiences Virgil had as a POW in Japan was being beaten with a pick handle by a Japanese guard.
 His crime was that he had been smuggling food to prisoners who were in the camp's hospital.
 Men in the hospital received reduced rations because they could not work.

 Medical care in the camp was almost none existent.
 A prisoner had to be near death to receive medical attention.
 In most cases, when it was given the POW was too far gone for it to do any good.
-Like all the prisoners, Virgil suffered from beriberi.
-He also had a bout of scurvy.
+Like all the prisoners, Virgil suffered from beriberi and also had a bout of scurvy.

-When the war ended, Virgil was liberated by American troops.
-He was returned to Manila and finally sent home arriving in Port Clinton on October 27, 1945.
+When the war ended, Virgil was liberated by American troops and taken by train to Tokyo.
+He was returned to Manila, on the U.S.S.
+Rescue and finally returned to the United States on the U.S.S.
+Howze, which sailed on September 23rd and arrived on October 16 at San Francisco.
+After a stay at Letterman General Hospital, he was sent home arriving in Port Clinton on October 27, 1945.
 He was promoted in rank from corporal to sergeant.

 On May 3, 1948, Virgil married Joyce W. Luman.
 Together they raised a family.